Setting up filters for Snap Online analysis

 - Click Apply changes to update the analysis of your response data for the selected filter.

-You can control whether people can apply filters to an analysis in Snap Online by using settings in Snap Desktop.
+Settings in the analyses can determine whether other users can apply the external filters to an analysis in Snap Online by using settings in Snap Desktop.
 You can also control whether they can see an individual analysis.

 - In Snap Desktop, open your survey and click Analyses to open the Analyses window.